thegetty/ancient-glass/transmittal-text/markdown/04 Cat 1-50 FINAL.md

 ## Comments and Comparanda

 No direct parallels are published.
-The vessel could be a flask ({Nolte 1968}, form I), although it cannot be excluded that it originally had handles ({Nolte 1968}, form II).
-Probably connected to the production of a workshop active after the Amarna period in an unknown place, during the Ramesside period (Nineteenth–Twentieth Dynasties; thirteenth–eleventh centuries BCE), where single-colored vessels were made alongside thread-decorated vases of workgroup 5 ({Nolte 1968}, pp. 127–129, workshop 6).
+The vessel could be a flask ([[Nolte 1968]], form I), although it cannot be excluded that it originally had handles ([[Nolte 1968]], form II).
+Probably connected to the production of a workshop active after the Amarna period in an unknown place, during the Ramesside period (Nineteenth–Twentieth Dynasties; thirteenth–eleventh centuries BCE), where single-colored vessels were made alongside thread-decorated vases of workgroup 5 ([[Nolte 1968]], pp. 127–129, workshop 6).

 ## Provenance